dills003/Lane-Finding-Project-1/P1/WriteUp.md

     ![alt text][image5]
   6. Find the Hough lines and draw them.
 Apply the Hough function to find lines based on votes and draw them.
     ![alt text][image6]
-  7. Combine the orignal image with my Hough version.
+  7. Combine the original image with my Hough version.

     ![alt text][image7]